akdasUAF/ArcticOutlook/README.md

 * On the command line, navigate to the repository.
 From there, navigate to the server directory: `cd server`
 * Activate the Flask server: `flask run`
 * Open a web browser and type `127.0.0.1:5000` in the search bar.
 This should open up the simple server for running each scraper.
-* Once looking at the webpage, select which scraper you would like to run.
-Once the submit button is pressed, the page will provide additional text input needed by the user to run the scrapers.
-When the scraper is complete, it will display a short message on the screen.